 Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

-Effective June 18, 2021, Section C.2 (Civil Matters before a Master) is amended to add paragraph 8 (Urgent Hearing Requests).
+Effective June 18, 2021, Section C.2 (Civil Matters before an Associate Judge) is amended to add paragraph 8 (Urgent Hearing Requests).

 Effective May 17, 2021, Section C Civil Matters is amended in paragraph 6 to provide a link to the new Civil Practice Court requisition form.
 This form now contains a section for the judge to endorse and sign.